janscience/ESensors/README.md

 - [sensors.py](utils/sensors.py): plot the content of the csv file written by the [ESensors](doc/classes.md#esensors) library.

+## TODO

+- Add more sensors.
+- Extend interface to allow for checking whether a sensor reading is available.

 ## Applications of the ESensors library

 ESensors is used in: